DefinitelyHighmore/sentinel/README.md

-# sentinel
+# sentinel 🛡️
-A Library for watching containers using a LootTable trick Download from releases and drop the ``.zip`` file directly into your datapacks folder
+A Library for watching containers using a LootTable trick.
+Download from releases and drop the ``.zip`` file directly into your datapacks folder

 >[!Warning]